dabapps/periodical/README.md

 These are particular useful for aggregating events at differing time granualities, for example when generating graphs or reports covering a given time span.

+### An example of using periodical

+In this example we have a service which is logging the response times from a web application.
+We'd like to generate the average response time for each hourly period over the previous 24 hours.

+First we'll get the sequence of the last 24 hour periods.

+    >>> import periodical
+    >>> hour_periods = periodical.time_periods_descending(span='hour', num_periods=24)
+    >>> hour_periods
+    [
+        <TimePeriod '2014-04-28T15:00Z'>,
+        <TimePeriod '2014-04-28T14:00Z'>,
+        <TimePeriod '2014-04-28T13:00Z'>,
+        ...
+    ]

+Let's assume we have a list of requests in the `request_log` variable.
+Let's also assume that each of the request objects has an asociated `started` property, which is a `datetime` representing the time the request was recieved, and a `duration` property, which is a float representing the number of seconds it took to generate and send a response.

+In order to work with this data in periodical we need to first transform our objects into a list of two-tuple data points, of the form `(datetime, value)`, like so:

+    >>> data_points = [(request.started, request.duration) for request in request_log]
+    >>> data_points
+    [
+        (datetime.datetime(2014, 4, 28, 15, 23, 35, 682504, tzinfo=<UTC>), 0.24),
+        (datetime.datetime(2014, 4, 28, 15, 22, 12, 659191, tzinfo=<UTC>), 0.22),
+        (datetime.datetime(2014, 4, 28, 15, 21, 45, 728530, tzinfo=<UTC>), 0.30),
+        ...
+    ]

+Now that we have our data points we can get the average response time within each hour time period.
+We use the `periodical.average()` function, which returns an ordered dictionary mapping each time period onto the average value of data points within that period.

+    >>> average_response_times = periodical.average(hour_periods, data_points)
+    >>> average_response_times
+    {
+        <TimePeriod '2014-04-28T15:00Z'>: 0.26,
+        <TimePeriod '2014-04-28T14:00Z'>: 0.24,
+        <TimePeriod '2014-04-28T13:00Z'>: 0.35,
+        ...
+    }

 ---

 ## Basic usage